adzerk/audience-ios-objc-sdk/README.md

 ### Installation with Carthage

-To integrate VelocidiSDK into your Xcode project using CocoaPods, specify it in your `Cartfile`:
+To integrate VelocidiSDK into your Xcode project using Carthage, specify it in your `Cartfile`:

 ```
 github "velocidi/velocidi-ios-objc-sdk" ~> 0.0.1